Deitsch/ASD_xMasCodingChallange/README.md

-# ASD_xMasCodingChallenge
+# AdventOfCode2020

-xMas Coding challenge for Advanced Software Development course WS2020
+Adevent of Code for the xMas Coding challenge for Advanced Software Development course WS2020

 -> https://adventofcode.com/2020